bangcorrupt/hacktribe/README.md

 See [How to support hacktribe](https://github.com/bangcorrupt/hacktribe/discussions/63) for more details.

 ## License
-Contents of `patch` directory is not open source and is not covered the GPL.
+Contents of `patch` directory is not open source and is not covered by the GPL.

 All other files licensed AGPL-3.0 unless stated otherwise.